janfajessen/EspHome-RC-FPV-Car-Robot-Esp8266-pantilt-Servo-motors-Camera-USB-led-L298N---Home-Assistant/Readme.md

      - Create a Speed Controller using light.speed_control entity with slider
      - Create a entities card with input_number.servo_x and input_number.servo_y
      - Create a Camera auto Card
  - Plug your esp32cam in your computer or Raspberry Pi.
 Select new device in EspHome and choose esp32 board.
-Give a name like RC-Car-32camera
+Give a name like RC-Car-32camera.
+ - Copy and paste the RC-Car-32cam.yaml file, change your ssid and WiFi password validate it and upload it.
  - Thats It!
 Have a good time!

 <p align="center">